Find businesses who can help you enjoy diving and snorkelling in areas managed by DOC.

-Snorkel, dive or take a leisurely walk.
-Or explore historic sites on the island, including three pa.
+Snorkel, dive, take a leisurely walk, or explore historic sites on the island including three pa.

-The Mokohinau Islands provide a dramatic backdrop for boating.
-The waters are excellent for diving and snorkelling.
-On Burgess Island you can visit the lighthouse and the remains of World War II military installations.
+The Mokohinau Islands provide a dramatic backdrop for boating and the waters are excellent for diving and snorkelling.
+Look out for native wildlife on Burgess Island or take a walk to the lighthouse.

 On Great Barrier Island you can take a soak in thermal springs, tramp through coastal forests or snorkel in an isolated cove.
 Boating, kayaking and fishing are other popular activities on the island.

 Within Te Matuku Bay, the most rewarding activities are above the water - bird watching and kayaking – because the water itself is shallow and muddy.